YeoLab/sailor/README.md

 ### Running the data with optional arguments:

+The pipeline only requires 3 arguments: The BAM file, the reference genome, and a list of known SNPs to filter out.
-If you find that using default parameters is not fit to your data, you may want to play around with the optional arguments.
-You can find example YAML configuaration files [here](https://github.com/YeoLab/rna_editing_pipeline/tree/master/RNA_editing_pipeline/singularity-dev/jobs).
+If you find that using default parameters are not fit to your data, you may want to play around with the optional arguments.

-Here is a description of some optional arguments and their defaults:
+Here is the full list and explanation of optional arguments you can provide as needed in the job file (You can find example YAML configuaration files [here](https://github.com/YeoLab/rna_editing_pipeline/tree/master/RNA_editing_pipeline/singularity-dev/jobs)):

 This parameter [true] or false specifies whether or not we're dealing with a reversely stranded library:
 ```YAML